-The ILUDC amendments do not change the location or size of the industrial or commercial zones, does not change the noise requirements for discretionary projects, and does not include physical development.
+The proposed ordinances do not change the location or size of the industrial or commercial zones, does not change the noise requirements for discretionary projects, and precludes physical development.
 Therefore, the project would have no impacts on noise.

 City of Fort Bragg, "Inland General Plan."
 2013.